TNA Lockdown: Xscape Match

-The second annually featured match on a Lockdown PPV was the Xscape match.
+The second annually featured match on a Lockdown PPV was the Xscape match which was exclusive to the X Division.
 Consisting of a multi-stage, multi-wrestler competition, the rules involve wrestlers eliminating each other by pinfall or submission.
 Once the competition is down to two wrestlers, the two remaining competitors attempt to escape the cage by climbing out over the top or through the door.
 The second stage of this match is based on the concept of the Blassie cage match.

 Queen of the Cage

 Introduced in 2008, the Queen of the Cage match has been held at 2 Lockdown PPV's, and it features the TNA Knockouts.
 The match when it debuted began as similar to a reverse-battle royal involving eight wrestlers.
 The first two wrestlers that entered the cage then competed in a one-on-one match that was won via pin fall or submission.
 The winner became the number one contender for the TNA Women's Knockout Championship.
 In 2009, the match was a four-way.
 Since then, the matches have not been added in the pay-per-view any more.